fanhuan/en/_posts/2016-01-16-All-the-applies.md

 Here `l` stands for list.
 If you supply a dataframe, it returns a dataframe, while if you supply a list, it returns a list, very convenient.

 However there is a catch: what kind of functions can be used here.
 Those that take only one argument, which is the data itself, has not problem.
-Just make sure you don't add the parenthesis after the function name. e.g. lapply(df$col1, max).
+Just make sure you don't add the parenthesis after the function name. e.g. `lapply(df$col1, max)`.
 But what if we need to use a function that requires more than one argument, say strsplit?
+You could write it out `lapply(df$col1, function(x) x^2)`